jonmikeli/azureiotdevicesimulator/sources/IoT.Simulator2/IoT.Simulator2/docs/Help.md

  > ![IMPORTANT]
  >
- > The 3 configurations files have be present and contain the proper Microsoft IoT Hub connection strings, IDs or keys.
+ > The 3 configurations files have be present and contain the proper Microsoft Azure IoT Hub connection strings, IDs or keys.

  #### Runing .NET Core application